Harvard Extension Courses in Journalism

 Race, Media, and News Writing

-Austin B. Bogues BA, Commentary Editor, USA Today
+Austin Bogues MA, Assistant Washington Editor, USA Today

 This course examines the role race plays in current events and news writing.
 Students read a variety of opinion and news reporting pieces, and develop multiple original reporting pieces involving issues of race, race relations, and demographics in the United States.
 The course also brings in guest speakers to discuss reporting on race.